TheForwardDev/doc/en/fields/belongs-to.md

 ```

 > [!NOTE]
-> When building the query in `asyncSearchQuery()`, you can use the current values of the form.
+> When building the query in `searchQuery`, you can use the current values of the form.
 > To do this, it is necessary to pass `Request` into the callback function.

 ```php